Vanilla Shortbread recipe

-These shortbread biscuits can be stored in an airtight container for 4-5 days, however we find that they rarely make it past the second day before they are all eaten.
+These shortbread biscuits can be stored in an airtight container for 4-5 days, however I find that they rarely make it past the second day before they are all eaten.